MP4 (band): Appearances and achievements

 In March 2013, they appeared at a sell-out concert in central London organised to raise funds for Macmillan Cancer Support.
 During their set, they were joined on stage by the former Radio One DJ Mike Read, who performed the Cliff Richard hit "The Young Ones" with the group.

 In March 2014, they performed a special 10th anniversary concert at The Bedford music venue in London.
-They were joined on stage by Tony Moore of the Cutting Crew who performed his group's million-selling hit "(I Just) Died in Your Arms Tonight" with MP4.
+They were joined on stage by Tony Moore of the Cutting Crew who performed his group's million-selling hit "(I Just) Died in Your Arms" with MP4.

 On 18 June 2014, at a band performance they were awarded a commemorative disc by the British music industry in recognition of their charitable fund raising, having raised over £1 million in the previous 10 years for numerous charitable causes including Macmillan Cancer Support.
 The award was presented to MP4 by Tony Wadsworth CBE and Geoff Taylor both of the British Phonographic Industry.

 Commencing in September 2016, MP4 appeared as the regular house band on the satirical television show Unspun with Matt Forde, broadcast by Dave and starring the comedian Matt Forde.
 It is believed that this is the first time that a band of politicians has performed regularly for a television show.

 On 25 October 2018, they launched an EP of original music, MP4 - EP5 with a concert in the State Rooms of the Speaker's House, as part of the Musicians Against Homelessness fundraising campaign.

+On 14 November 2023, MP4 performed in the Speaker's State Rooms to a packed house of MPs, peers, ministers and invited guests to celebrate the 20th anniversary of their formation as a band.
+They were introduced by Feargal Sharkey.